Krakor92/some-custom-dataviews/jukebox/README.md

 ## 🎼 What to expect from this view

-> When I mention `music file`, I'm talking about a markdown file with custom (manually defined) metadata.
+> When I mention `music file`, I'm talking about a local markdown file with custom (manually defined) metadata.

 Here are the overarching principles of how this view works: